elescj/projects/009-image-classification/README.md

 ## ❓ Problem Statement
-Classifying food categories from images is important for applications such as automated dietary tracking, restaurant menu organization, and food recommendation systems.
-It’s a challenging problem because food images can vary widely in appearance due to differences in presentation, lighting, angle, and portion size.
-In this project, we use a labeled dataset of food images to build convolutional neural network (CNN) models that classify images into their respective food categories, providing practical insights into visual recognition of foods.
+Classifying images is important for applications such as computer vision, automation, and robotics.
+It’s a challenging problem because images can vary widely in appearance due to differences in presentation, lighting, angle, and portion size.
+In this project, we use the CIFAR-10 dataset (Canadian Institute for Advanced Research) to build convolutional neural network (CNN) models that classify images into their respective categories, providing a pre-trained model that is later applied in transfer learning for vast image classification application.

 ## 💻 Methodology
 The following steps outline the end-to-end process used in this project: